-Fall ROTC Classes - We are offering several classes this fall that are open to any UNI student who wants to do something different or explore ROTC to see if becoming an Army officer the right path.
-This begins with MIL SCI 1091, Introduction to the Army and Critical Thinking.
-This is a one-credit class is our second freshman-level course to help set the foundation for all other ROTC classes.
+Spring ROTC Classes - We are offer several classes this spring that are open to any UNI student who wants to do something different or explore ROTC to see if becoming an Army officer the right path.
+This begins with MIL SCI 1092 Introduction to the Profession of Arms.
+This is one-credit class is our second freshman-level course to help set the foundation for future ROTC classes.
 We also offer MIL SCI 1086, Military Fitness.
 This is two of our morning physical training sessions.
 We introduce students to Army fitness through a variety of various exercise programs.
 Third is MIL SCI 1095, Military Survival Skills.
 Student learn practical survival skills that help them prepare for any situation they may face.
 Next, is MIL SCI 1059, Firearms Awareness and Safety which is our newest course offering.
 Students learn the fundamentals of safe firearms use.
 Finally, we offer MIL SCI 3159, Introduction to U.S. Military History.
 This 3-credit class covers our military history from the Revolutionary War to current conflicts.
 Any interested student can enroll in these classes like any other UNI class.
 Contact the ROTC office for more information on days and times of each class.

-National High School Scholarship Applications - High School students who will be seniors in Fall 2019 can start the application process on June 12, 2019.
+National High School Scholarship Applications - Current high school seniors can now apply for one of the national high school scholarships.
 The scholarships pay 100% of tuition and fees or $10,000 for room and board, $600 per semester for books, and a monthly stipend.
 Additionally, UNI Office of Financial Aid and Scholarships will provide additional financial incentives to offset much of what the ROTC scholarship does not cover.
 Interested students should go to https://www.goarmy.com/rotc/high-school-students.html to start the process.
 Once students complete the application, they need to do a physical fitness assessment, submit high school transcripts and ACT/SAT score, and complete the process with an interview with the Professor of Military Science.
-The Army will hold 3 central selection boards in the 2019-2020 school year.
-Current high school seniors can still compete for a 3-year scholarship to start their sophomore year.
-Please contact Mr. Thompson, UNI ROTC Scholarship and Enrollments Officer at firstname.lastname@example.org or 319-273-6225 to learn more.
+The Army will hold 3 central selection boards in the 2020-2021 school year.
+Please contact Mr. Thompson, UNI ROTC Scholarship and Enrollments Officer at email@example.com or 319-273-6225 to learn more.